 However, it seems like this impact is usually positive based on the results of our next survey question.
-91% believe that live chat makes their brand’s support team more productive.
+A majority 91% believe that live chat makes their brand’s support team more productive.
 This seems to indicate that live chat is effective, as customers who aren’t satisfied with a response would keep trying to contact customer support, clogging support’s load.

-Live Chat and Leads
+Live chat and leads

 But does live chat work well for bringing in leads who actually convert?
 Our survey seems to indicate that it works reasonably well for generating new customers, but not notably better than other methods.
-47% report that at least 10% of their live chat leads convert into customers, while 30% report that at least 20% convert.
+About 47% report that at least 10% of their live chat leads convert into customers, while 30% report that at least 20% convert.

 The full breakdown of percentages is below.

-The Future of Chat
+The future of chat

 With the increasing popularity of chatbots, we wanted to see just how many of our respondents’ businesses currently use these automation tools.
-Interestingly, the slight majority do not use chatbots; 57% do not use chatbots, while 43% do.
-This likely reflects the current fallibility of bots—they can’t always understand queries at human level (especially more advanced ones), often return incorrect and confusing answers.
+Interestingly, the slight majority do not use chatbots – 57% do not use chatbots, while 43% do.
+This likely reflects the current fallibility of bots – they can’t always understand queries at human level (especially more advanced ones), often return incorrect and confusing answers.

 But where do our marketers think the future of website chat is heading?
 Most agree that there’s no stopping the rise of bots and automation, but some rightfully caution that, although bots are valuable tools, we can’t replace human interaction.

-Rise of the Chatbot
+Rise of the chatbot

 Jeremy Lawlor of Active Business Growth says, “The future of website chat is automation via bot capabilities.
 To some extent, this is already true today.
 Most Live Chat Plugins allow you to set up an automated chat sequence using IFTTT (if this, then that), where the bot will provide options for a user to click, and then brings the user through a predetermined sequence of messages and additional options based on the initial option the user clicked.
 This will only become more advanced in the future, where AI will help the bot respond more effectively to consumer needs.”